-You will be given 1 1⁄2 hours to complete the written exam.
-The written exam consists of three subjects; mechanical reasoning, word math, and reading comprehension.
+You will be given 1 /2 hours to complete the written exam.
+The written exam consists of three subjects: mechanical reasoning, word math, and reading comprehension.
 A score of 70% or better is required to obtain a passing grade.
-A study guide for this exam is available at our facility for a nominal charge of \$15.00.
-If you wish to purchase a study guide, you can visit our office anytime between 8am and 4:30pm, Monday through Friday.
+A study guide for this exam is on our website for free.